William-Adolphe Bouguereau: Wives and children

-In 1856, William began living with one of his models, Nelly Monchablon, a 19-year-old from Lisle-en-Rigault.
+In 1856, William began living with one of his models, Marie-Nelli Monchablon, a 19-year-old, born 15 Nov 1836 in Lisle-en-Rigault.
 Living together unmarried, the pair kept their liaison a secret.
 Their first child, Henriette, was born in April 1857; Georges was born in January 1859.
 A third child, Jeanne, was born 25 December 1861.
 The couple married quietly (as many assumed they were already married) on 24 May 1866.
 Eight days later, Jeanne died from tuberculosis.
 In mourning, the couple went to La Rochelle, and Bouguereau made a painting of her in 1868.
 A fourth child, Adolphe (known as Paul), was born in October 1868.
 Aged 15, Georges' health suffered, and his mother took him away from the bad air of Paris.
 However, he died on 19 June 1875.
 Nelly had a fifth child in 1876, Maurice, but her health was declining and the doctors suspected that she had contracted tuberculosis.
-Nelly died on 3 April 1877, and baby Maurice died two months later.
+Aged 40, Nelly died on 3 April 1877; baby Maurice died two months later.

 The artist planned to marry Elizabeth Jane Gardner, a pupil whom he had known for ten years, but his mother was opposed to the idea.
 Soon after Nelly's death, she made Bouguereau swear he would not remarry within her lifetime.
 After his mother's death, and after a nineteen-year engagement, he and Gardner married in Paris in June 1896.
 His wife continued to work as his private secretary, and helped to organize the household staff.
 His son Paul contracted tuberculosis in early 1899; Paul, his stepmother, and Bouguereau went to Menton in the south.
 When the stay was prolonged, the artist found a room in which to paint.
 Paul died at his father's house in April 1900, aged 32.
 Bouguereau had outlived four of his five children: only Henriette outlived him.
 Elizabeth, who was with her husband to the end, died in Paris in January 1922.